 Investments in logistics

-Warehouse reorganization should always be planned in several scenarios.
+You should always plan warehouse reorganization in several scenarios.
 A decision-making process should precede all major investments.
 In such a case, the analysis should include not only alternatives but also different variants of the same solution.

 However, in most of the companies I have dealt with, the investment process does not look like this.
 The “greatest” effort the companies make is to support the selected solution by the so-called business case.